-Looking For a New Buick LaCrosse in your area?
+Looking for a Used LaCrosse in your area?

 The Buick LaCrosse becomes more fuel efficient for 2012, thanks to its innovative new hybrid-like eAssist powerplant, and it receives a number of updated and new features, including a new IntelliLink infotainment system, which uses Bluetooth or USB to connect the driver’s smart phone to a touchscreen radio.The Bad